SirSaleh/dongy/readme.md

 # dongy

-Django app for calculation quota of each shared costs user
+Django app for calculation quota of each shared costs per user